masaar/limp_docs/api/gateways.md

 [Back to API Reference Index](./README.md)

 # Gateways
 Gateways are methods available in LIMP eco-system for use by [modules](./module.md) as well as [jobs](./jobs.md).
 The best example of a gateway is access to external communication and messaging service.
-Starting API v5.8, [Gateways Workflow](../workflows/gateways-workflow.md) was introduced to allow developers to extend the available gateways.
+Starting APIv5.8, [Gateways Workflow](../workflows/gateways-workflow.md) was introduced to allow developers to extend the available gateways.

 ## `Gateway`
 `Gateway` controller is available for importing across LIMP eco-system.
 The controller is the accessor for gateways, whether built-in or third-party.